kittykatattack/learningPixi/README.md

 load.)

 Here are some examples of some ways you could use the `add` method to load files.
-This first are what the docs call the loader's "normal syntax":
+These first ones are what the docs call the loader's "normal syntax":
 ```js
 .add('key', 'http://...', function () {})
 .add('http://...', function () {})